-- 21. Complaints.
+- 19.16.
+Complaints.
 A Residential Facility resident or the resident's authorized lawful representative may contact a representative of the Residential Facility to seek clarification of any part of this Order by contacting the Administrator of the facility.
 If a resident or the resident's authorized lawful representative objects to the appropriateness of the limitation of access contained in this Order, the resident or lawful authorized representative must first raise their concern with the Residential Facility at issue.
-The Residential Facility is ordered to respond to the concern within 2 business days. - 22.
+The Residential Facility is ordered to respond to the concern within 2 business days. - 20.17.
 Continuing Severe Health and Safety Risk Posed by COVID-19.
 This Order is issued based on the need for continued protection of all Residential Facility Visitors, residents, and staff in the City.
 Due to the COVID-19 pandemic, there is a public health emergency throughout the City.
+ResidentsUnvaccinated residents at Residential

-Residents at Residential Facilities are among the most vulnerable and most likely to face serious outcomes, including death, from infection by SARS-CoV-2.
-There are currently only limited treatments and not approved vaccine for COVID-19, and there is a high risk of infection from asymptomatic and pre-symptomatic people who have the virus.
-Due to the length of time during which people with the virus can unknowingly infect others, it is imperative that all appropriate steps be taken to protect residents and staff who deal with residents from infection.
-Limiting visitors and requiring the other safety protections included in this Order will thereby slow virus transmission as much as possible in order to protect the most vulnerable, prevent infections and serious illness and death, and prevent the healthcare system from being overwhelmed. - 23.
+Facilities are among the most vulnerable and most likely to face serious outcomes, including death, from infection by SARS-CoV-2, and there will continue to be residents who do not agree to vaccination, who are unable to be vaccinated, or whose vaccination will take time to become fully effective after arriving at the facility.
+There are currently only limited treatments and not approved vaccine for COVID-19, and there isalthough there are now three vaccines approved for emergency use in the United States, there remains a high risk of infection from asymptomatic and pre-symptomatic people who have the virus.
+Due to the length of time during which people with the virus can unknowingly infect others and emerging variants, it is imperative that all appropriate steps be taken to protect unvaccinated residents and staff who deal with residents from infection.
+Limiting.
+Safely allowing visitors and requiring the other safety protections included in this Order will thereby slow virus transmission as much as possible in order to protect the most vulnerable, prevent infections and serious illness and death, and prevent the healthcare system from being overwhelmed.

+21.18.
 Cases, Hospitalizations, and Deaths.
-As of September 1, 2020, there are 9,755 confirmed cases of COVID-19 in the City (up from 37 on March 16, 2020, the day before the first shelter-in-place order in the City went into effect) as well as at least 84 deaths (up from 1 death on March 17, 2020).
+As of September 1, 2020March 7, 2021, there are 9,755have been at least 34,422 confirmed cases of COVID-19SARS-CoV-2 infection in the City (up from 37 on March 16, 2020, the day before the first shelter-in-place order in the City went into effect) as well as at least 84440 deaths (up from 1 death on March 17, 2020).
 This information, as well as information regarding hospitalizations and hospital capacity, is regularly updated on the San Francisco Department of Public Health's website at https://data.sfgov.org/stories/s/fjki-2fab.

-24. Incorporation of State and Local Emergency Proclamations and State Health Orders.
+22.19.
+Incorporation of State and Local Emergency Proclamations and State Health Orders.